ManoelSilva/embrapa-viticulture-api/infra/README.md

 ## Security Notes

-- The security group allows SSH (port 22) and HTTP (port 80) from anywhere
+- The security group allows HTTP (port 80) from anywhere by default, and SSH (port 22) only to configured var ssh_access_cidr [variables.tf](variables.tf), but **the GitHub Actions workflow dynamically restricts SSH access to the runner's IP during deployment and removes it after**.
-- Consider restricting SSH access to specific IP ranges in production
+- Consider restricting SSH access to specific IP ranges in production.
-- Use AWS Systems Manager Session Manager for secure access instead of SSH when possible
+- Use AWS Systems Manager Session Manager for secure access instead of SSH when possible.
-- The application runs under a dedicated systemd service
+- The application runs under a dedicated systemd service.
-- The application directory is owned by the ubuntu user
+- The application directory is owned by the ubuntu user.

+## CI/CD Pipeline Notes

+- SAST (Bandit) and Python tests (pytest) are run before any deployment.
+- Deployment only proceeds if both SAST and tests pass.
+- The deployed code is always the exact commit that triggered the workflow.

 ## Cost Considerations